Hiro Kanagawa

-Kanagawa has also written several stage dramas.
-He won the Governor General’s Literary Award for English-language Drama for his 2017 play Indian Arm.
+Kanagawa's play Indian Arm won the 2015 Jessie Richardson Theatre Award and the 2017 Governor General’s Literary Award for English-language Drama.
+He is also a four-time Leo Award nominee.

 Early life and education

-Kanagawa was born in Sapporo, Hokkaido, Japan and grew up in Guelph, Ontario; Sterling Heights, Michigan and Tokyo.
+Kanagawa was born in Sapporo, Hokkaido, Japan and grew up in Guelph, Ontario, Sterling Heights, Michigan, and Tokyo.
+He graduated from International Christian University High School.
+Prior to his acting career, he worked in Tokyo as a sculptor and rock musician.

 Kanagawa conducted his undergraduate studies in sculpting at Middlebury College, where he graduated in 1986.
+He also attended Skowhegan School of Painting and Sculpture.
 After dropping out of his initial graduate program, he re-enrolled at Simon Fraser University, where he completed his first play and completed his MFA in 1994.

-He has lived in Vancouver since 1990.